SSWConsulting/SSW.Roles/development.md

 - I can confidently deliver PBIs for clients
     - I can interpret a PBI from the backlog
     - I can break it down into Tasks
-    - I can omplete the Tasks and confidently demo them
+    - I can complete the Tasks and confidently demonstrate them
 - I am comfortable with the Scrum process
-    - I can talk about their work on Dailys
+    - I can talk about my work in a Daily Scrum
-    - I speak up in Sprint Reviews/Retros
+    - I speak up in Sprint Reviews and Retrospectives
 - I ask for help when I'm blocked

 ## Junior Software Developer (from: Software Developer)